Southern Illinois University

 During his final lecture of the semester, one whose content would not be included in his final exam, Professor Simon presented a surprising case for the impossibility of evolution.
 He argued -- using estimates for the maximum numbers of organisms, cells, and DNA molecules that could ever have existed -- that the full span of geological time was far too brief for the evolution of all the different protein molecules now extant.
 I was puzzled, and a bit shocked.
 Why had Simon chosen to share this argument, especially during a period when the teaching of evolution was under intense political attack by religious fundamentalists?
 Could he, I wondered, have been challenging his students to find a flaw in his argument?
 Might there be some principle of genetics which could overcome the paradox he had presented?

 Nearly thirty years later, while revisiting my alma mater in 1998, I stopped by Prof. Simon's office to say hello and to proudly show him the Trends in Genetics article that I had just published with Morris (Moshe) Soller.
 "Moshe!" he exclaimed, "He's an old friend of mine."
 Small world.
 But during our brief conversation I learned that Simon was himself a religious fundamentalist (albeit Jewish rather than Christian; he always wore a yarmulke to class).
 He really did NOT believe in an entirely mechanistic process of evolution.
 He had been prudent enough not to question evolution during regular class time, and wise enough not to base his anti-evolution argument on anything but science.
-Whatever his intent had been three decades before, my imagined interpretation of his long-ago lecture -- that something of significance might be missing from evolutionary theory -- had simmered for a decade before boiling over into my appreciation for "metaptation."
+Whatever his intent had been three decades before, my imagined interpretation of his long-ago lecture -- that something of significance might be missing from evolutionary theory -- lay dormant for over a decade before germinating into my appreciation for "metaptation."

 Top of page